 If your current negative equity car still runs, it does not make sense to roll it over into a new car loan.
 Of course, you may get incredible gas mileage on your new option or better insurance rates.
 If so, it may make up the difference.
 If not, stick with the money pit you have or sell it for the amount you owe and start with a new car loan.
 With your next purchase, build a simple budget that will help you get a good down payment and help with the car payments until you refinance with a better APR or find a new car.

 Say you have a 2-year loan with your bank or loan creditor.
 This would leave you paying only about 4% of your loan every month.
 Now imagine that your new car has lost a quarter of its value in the first year of your loan.
 You are okay.
 You will have paid at least that much in the first half-year of your loan.
 However, stretch that loan out to 60 months and the depreciation will outrace the payments by several months thanks to you only having to pay about 1.5% of the loan monthly.
 You will be upside-down on that loan quickly.

-Okay, a negative equity car loan looks pretty darn attractive when you are standing there next to a shiny new car.
+Okay, a negative equity car loan replacement looks pretty darn attractive when you are standing there next to a shiny new car.
 You know you will be still paying off more than it is worth.
 However, you should avoid rolling negative equity into a new loan at all costs.
 You are going to get a high-interest rate on your new loan, and you are likely to wind up in negative equity on that one as well.

-Do your best to keep your old car on the road and not funneling money out of your wallet until you can manage to pay it off or sell it.
-Use a large down payment for the next car loan and get a 36 to 60 month or less auto loan to avoid an upside down car loan.
+Do your best to keep your old car on the road and not funneling money out of your wallet until you can manage to pay it off or sell it for what is worth.
+Use a large down payment for the next car loan and get a 36 to 60 month or less auto loan to avoid an upside down car loan in the future.